chelseadoeleman/web-design-1819/README.md

 <details>
     <summary>Week 2</summary>

+For my concept I came up with making an appointment at the hairdresser, because this seemed like a basic thing Marijn will probably do, whether he has a hairdresser at home or he goes to visit one.
+I still divided the whole process into multiple steps and made a progressbar on the side where he can track his position when navigating the page.
+To see how many steps he has to accomplish before he has an appointment.

+He is also able to use the spacebar to navigate the page instead of just tab, to make certain elements focussable.
+I also kept in the feature of dividing the keyboard into two section to increase and decrease the value of the input fields, where he has to fill in the date.

 This week we actually got to test with Marijn.
 **NOTE** the feedback is actually notated in Dutch and has to be updated to English.